 Living with TED

 The impact of thyroid eye disease (TED) goes well beyond the eyes.
 It can also impact daily activities.
 While these changes may not always be visible, they shouldn’t be overlooked.
 Along with learning how to speak up for yourself with your doctor, there are small adjustments you can make—in and out of the house—that can help manage your condition and help you live the life you want.
-Find our more tips for managing vision changes.
+Here are more tips for managing vision changes.

 Management and Treatment